Personal Strengths List: 30 Examples for Job Interviews

 Home » Work Habits » Personal Strengths List: 30 Examples for Job Interviews

-Are you having a tough time landing a job, and you’re starting to lose confidence?
-Or maybe you just hit the job market but you want to get hired quickly.
+Are you having trouble landing a job and starting to lose confidence?
+Or maybe you just hit the job market but want to get hired quickly.

-Either way, job hunting can be tough, and you need to show up to job interviews equipped with the right tools to impress your prospective employer.
+Either way, job hunting can be tricky, and you must attend job interviews equipped with the right tools to impress your prospective employer.

-One thing I have learned, both as an interviewer and an interviewee, is that job applicants really need to sell themselves.
+One thing I have learned, both as an interviewer and an interviewee, is that job applicants must sell themselves.

-And, unless you actually work in sales, the idea of this can be intimidating.
+And, unless you work in sales, this idea can be intimidating.

-While you don’t want to sound conceited—and certainly not desperate—you want to be able to communicate to the people interviewing you how you can be an asset to their team.
+While you don’t want to sound conceited—and indeed not desperate—you want to be able to communicate to the people interviewing you how you can be an asset to their team.

 So, how do you do this while still making a great first impression?